Main Content

 Clyde & Verna Christensen Scholarship

-The 2022 Clyde & Verna Christensen Scholarship was presented to Brady Kasprick by Foundation member Dave Onkka and Clyde Christensen.
+The 2024 Clyde & Verna Christensen Scholarship was presented to Ryder Horachek by Foundation Member Mike Barry.

 This Scholarship will be awarded to a Lincoln High School graduate who is pursuing a career in agricultural related area.
 Preference will be given to students of farm families, with a GPA of 2.7 or higher.